-The Ural mountains, often referred to as simply the ‘Urals’, extend 2,500 kilometres.
+The Ural mountains, often referred to as simply the ‘Urals’, extend 2,500 kilometers.

-The highest peak in the Urals is Mount Narodnaya at 1,850 metres tall.
+The highest peak in the Urals is Mount Narodnaya at 1,850 meters tall.

 The Ural mountains form a natural geographical boundary between Russia and Siberia, but the territorial boundary does not follow the same ‘measured’ markers.

-The Ural mountains measure 200 kilometres at their widest point.
+The Ural mountains measure 200 kilometers at their widest point.

 The Ural mountains are 250 to 300 million years old.
 They are amongst the oldest mountainous features on the planet.